 April is Occupational Therapy (OT) month and Gillette is highlighting the amazing work our OT team does every day to help our patients increase their independence with daily activities.
 Gillette is one of the only pediatric health care centers to have an ArmeoSpring machine.
 Our occupational therapists use this robotic exoskeleton to assist patients who are building strength as the result of trauma, cerebral palsy, neuromuscular conditions or stroke.

-Please Note: These ArmeoSpring therapy session photos were taken before the COVID-19 outbreak.
+Please Note: The ArmeoSpring therapy session photos and video were taken before the COVID-19 outbreak.

 It takes concentration, fine muscle control and determination as 9-year-old Luke Olson from Lakeville, MN works on the ArmeoSpring machine during his occupational therapy session at Gillette Children's Specialty Healthcare.

 Luke proclaims the therapy session is “fun” while his Gillette occupational therapist, Emily Lockman, says the ArmeoSpring is a “game changer.”